 Robert Gordon, economic historian at Northwestern University, released a book earlier this year, The Rise and Fall of American Growth: The U.S. Standard of Living Since the Civil War.
-Gordon's mammoth tome documents changes in the American standard of living over the past 150 years.
-His research leads him to conclude that not all innovations are equally significant in improving living standards.
-During the period from 1870-1970, a wave of technological and social innovation emerged that radically improved worker productivity, and therefore improved our standards of living.
-There has been innovation since 1970 but most of it, apart from communication and entertainment, has been an extension and a deepening of the innovations that occurred prior to 1970.
-The period from 1870 to about 1920 was a period of development and implementation of innovations that began to have full impact after 1920.
+Gordon's mammoth tome documents changes in American living standards over the past 150 years.
+His research leads him to conclude that not all innovations significantly improve living standards.
+From 1870-1970, a wave of technological and social innovation emerged that radically improved worker productivity, improving our living standards.
+There has been innovation since 1970, but most of it, apart from communication and entertainment, has been an extension and a deepening of the innovations before 1970.
+The period from 1870 to about 1920 was a period of development and implementation of innovations that began to have a full impact after 1920.
 Gordon estimates the average annual growth rate in output per hour like this:

 1890-1920 = 1.50%